 Please reach out to our Advancement Director Noa Mendelevitch, or call us at (408) 475-0017, to learn more about Helios and begin the admissions process.

-Please schedule your IQ assessment as soon as possible to ensure completion before the February 5 deadline.
+Please schedule your IQ assessment as soon as possible to ensure completion before the NEW February 26 deadline.

-We recommend you use Giftedness Support Center for your testing needs: INFO@GIFTEDSUPPORTCENTER.COM or send an email to email@example.com.
-You are welcome to use any other licensed clinical psychologist who is experienced in administering the WECHSLER Scale to children.
+You are welcome to use any licensed clinical psychologist who is experienced in administering the WECHSLER Scale to children.
+A testing providers list can be found here, including ONLINE OPTIONS.

 GIFTED SUPPORT CENTER